gtim/svelte-chess/README.md

 | `color`     | `b`     | Color the engine plays: `w` or `b`, or `both` for an engine-vs-engine game, or `none` if the engine should only make a move when `makeEngineMove()` is called. |
 | `moveTime`  | 2000    | Max time in milliseconds for the engine to spend on a move.                 |
 | `depth`     | 40      | Max depth in ply for the engine to search.                                  |

+To inspect Stockfish's current evaluation and other engine details, you can listen to `uci` events from the Chess component to read all [UCI](https://www.chessprogramming.org/UCI) messages sent by Stockfish.

 ### Styling